 Uncheck “Apply a filter to featured images using the primary color”.

-In fact, you should go check your Featured Image now.
+Before you continue with the next step you should go check your Featured Image.
 It might be to your liking!
 Here is what mine looked like.

 3. Add nobackground CSS